-As the above chart shows, it is probable that use of the carryover will be required in the Rural category before the end of the year.
-Although the application rate in the Urban 5+ category has been less than anticipated, there are several approved subdivision projects which, in the aggregate, could apply for 170 market rate building permits at any time.
+As the above charts show, the Rural category has been depleted and 3 allocations have been used from the 1998 carryover.
+Although the application rate in the Urban 5+ category has been less than anticipated, there are several approved subdivision projects which, in the aggregate, could apply for 167 market rate building permits at any time.